OP-TEE/optee_os/documentation/se_api_design.md

   or Non-MultiSelectable.
 For a Non-MultiSelectable applet, it can only be selected by one channel, further `SELECT command` on another channel that is targeting to the applet will fail.
-MultiSelectable applet can be selected by multiple channels, the applet can decide maximum number of channels it's willing to accept.
+MultiSelectable applet can be selected by multiple channels, the applet can decide maximum number of channels it is willing to accept.

 ### DESIGN